.png&w=3840&q=75)

 Driving: 108 miles / 175 km

-Upon arrival, check in at your hotel and then join a 1-hour guided tour at The Clydeside Distillery.
-Here you meet skilled craftsmen, learn about the birth and history of the whisky industry in Glasgow, and enjoy spectacular views over the River Clyde from the Still House.
-The tour concludes with a tasting of 3 Wee Drams, letting you savour the distinctive flavours of Scotland’s national drink.
+For whisky lovers, we highly recommend joining an optional 1-hour guided tour at The Clydeside Distillery, where you meet skilled craftsmen, learn about the history of the whisky industry in Glasgow, and enjoy spectacular views over the River Clyde.
+The tour concludes with a tasting of 3 Wee Drams.

 Day at Leisure